 The investigation of the Tisza River was a follow-up project of the Joint Danube Survey 2001 organised by the ICPDR.
 The objective of the survey was to investigate the water quality along the river and to promote public awareness.
 The countries participating at the survey include Romania, Slovakia, Hungary, and Serbia and Montenegro.

-Landlocked Hungary is situated within the heart of the Danube Basin.
-With ~25% of the country comprising floodplains and 25% of the population living in reclaimed floodplains, flooding is a key issue.
+Landlocked Hungary is situated within the heart of the Danube River Basin.
+With around 25% of the country comprising floodplains and 25% of the population living in reclaimed floodplains, flooding is a key issue.
 Hungary is reliant on upstream countries for water supply and the vast majority of public supplies come from groundwater.
 Hungary has been a Signatory Party to the Danube River Protection Convention since 1994.

-The Danube is of huge significance to Romania, since the country is almost entirely within the Danube Basin.
+The Danube is very significant to Romania, since the country is located almost entirely within the Danube River Basin.
 The Romanian section covers almost a third of the surface area of the Basin, and over a third of the river’s length flows through the country.
 Crucially, the Romanian (and also Ukrainian) Danube is the end carrier of all wastewater discharges into the Black Sea.

 Serbia covers an area of 88,361 km² and includes two provinces: Vojvodina and Kosovo - Metohija; 92% of the country lies within the Danube Basin (accounting for 10% of the Basin).
 Of this land, 30% is forested.
-Serbia is dependent on sources outside its national territory for its water resources.
-The country has been a full member of the ICPDR since August 2003 (originally ratifying the Danube River Protection Convention on 30 Jan 2003).
+Serbia is dependent on water resources outside of its national territory.
+The country has been a full member of the ICPDR since August 2003 (originally ratifying the Danube River Protection Convention on 30 January 2003).

 Article in Danube Watch 02/2006